-This means that all statements regarding Data Policies and GTS Priority shall be grouped into the first occurrence of gmd:resourceConstraints.

 [note that contrary to Jurgen’s suggestion, custom data policies originating from different sources may be expressed in different gmd:resourceConstraints elements (see below). ‘custom data policies’ are not discussed in this recommendation; RECOMMENDATION 5 refers.]

 The following XML snippet provides an example for expressing a 'WMO Essential' data policy and a 'GTS Priority 3' product code: